-IE49 An entity, a software developer, enters into a contract with a customer to transfer a software licence, perform an installation service and provide unspecified software updates and technical support (online and telephone) for a
+IE49 An entity, a software developer, enters into a contract with a customer to transfer a software licence, perform an installation service and provide unspecified software updates and technical support (online and telephone) for a two-year period.
+The entity sells the licence, installation service and technical support separately.
+The installation service includes changing the web screen for each type of user (for example, marketing, inventory management and information technology).
+The installation service is routinely performed by other entities and does not significantly modify the software.
+The software remains functional without the updates and the technical support.

-IE50 The entity assesses the goods and services promised to the customer to determine which goods and services are distinct in accordance with paragraph 27 of IFRS 15.
+The entity assesses the goods and services promised to the customer to determine which goods and services are distinct in accordance with paragraph 27 of IFRS 15.
 The entity observes that the software is delivered before the other goods and services and remains functional without the updates and the technical support.
+The customer can benefit from the updates together with the software licence transferred at the start of the contract.
 Thus, the entity concludes that the customer can benefit from each of the goods and services either on their own or together with the other goods and services that are readily available and the criterion in paragraph 27(a) of IFRS 15 is met.